 - Catherine Turner (Minneapolis, MN)

 NACDL is an accredited provider of CLE in all states requiring mandatory CLE Training.
 NACDL will apply for at least 14 general credit hours in every state requiring pre-approval.
 Approved hours for each state will be identified at the seminar.
-Some states, IL, GA, NC, NE, NM, PA, TX and UT require additional fees by the attendee in order to receive credit.
+Some states, IL, GA, NC, NE, NM, PA and UT require additional fees by the attendee in order to receive credit.